matomo-org/matomo/tests/README.txt

 ==================
 Integration tests allow to test how major Piwik components interact together.
 A test will typically generate hits to the Tracker (record visits and page views) and then test all API responses and for each API output.
-It then checks that they match expected XML.
+It then checks that they match expected XML (or CSV, json, etc.).
-You can then use Text Compare softwares (eg. WinMerge on Win) to easily view changes.
+If a test fails, you can compare the processed/ and expected/ directories in a graphical text compare tool, such as WinMerge on Win, to easily view changes between files.
+If changes are expected due to the code changes you make, simply copy the file from processed/ to expected/, and test will then pass.
+Otherwise, if you didn't expect to modify the API outputs, it might be that your changes are breaking some features unexpectedly.

 The main test is located tests/integration/Main.test.php See also http://dev.piwik.org/trac/ticket/1465